smasongarrison/syllabi/docs/0202_stats.md

 This course is designed to help students develop the conceptual background and practical skills necessary to evaluate the statistics encountered in their coursework and in everyday life.
 It emphasizes selection, application, and interpretation.
 Topics to be covered include statistical inference, probability distributions, sampling, hypothesis testing, and correlation.
 The goal will be to go beyond rote memorization of abstract formulas and for students to develop an appreciation for the critical role that statistics plays in psychological science.

-### Broad goals for the course:  {-}
-- 1. To understand the selection, computation, and interpretation of descriptive and inferential statistics
-- 2. To learn how to use and interpret R.

 ## Required Materials  {-}

 Morling, Research Methods in Psychology https://wwnorton.com/books/9780393893724